airgap-it/beacon-sdk/readme.md

 Developers that plan to develop complex smart contract interactions can use [Taquito](https://github.com/ecadlabs/taquito) with the `BeaconWallet`, which uses this SDK under the hood, but provides helpful methods to interact with contracts.

-Besides this Typescript SDK, we also provide SDKs for native iOS and Android wallets:
+Besides this Typescript SDK, we also provide SDKs for native iOS and Android Wallets:

 - [Beacon Android SDK (Kotlin)](https://github.com/airgap-it/beacon-android-sdk)
 - [Beacon iOS SDK (Swift)](https://github.com/airgap-it/beacon-ios-sdk)